odysseyalive/jstack/docs/reference/architecture.md

 ## 🎯 System Overview

 ### **Design Philosophy**
-JarvisJR Stack is built on four core principles:
+jstack is built on four core principles:

 1. **🛡️ Security-First Architecture** - Every component designed with enterprise security as the foundation
 2. **📦 Modular Containerization** - Isolated services with clear boundaries and minimal dependencies